IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	* Read **3.
 Prepare the app for deployment**.
 	* Read **4.
 Deploy the app**.

-7. Edit the cloned Hello World sample application in your laptop to integrate the banking application files:
+7. Edit the cloned Hello World sample application on your laptop to integrate the banking application files:
-	* Copy the *js* folder from the banking application to in the *public* folder.
+	* Copy the *js* folder from the banking application into the *public* folder.
 	* Remove the *public/stylesheets** folder to delete the default CSS style.
-	* Copy the *css* folder from the banking application to in the *public* folder.
+	* Copy the *css* folder from the banking application into the *public* folder.
 	* Replace the *index.html* from the banking application to the *public* folder.
 	![alt text](images/editNodeJSProject.png "Edit the Node.js project")